22 July . 2017

 The resources within Tehaleh also help to form natural meeting points.
 “With little kids, it’s so nice to be able to walk out the front door and head to a park – we like to picnic, geocache, and look for animal tracks,” said Cassidy.
-The trails wind through the neighborhoods, connecting homes to the award-winning public school, Donald Eismann Elementary, the parks, and to The Post – the new-home information center that is also home to Caffé D’arte, a popular destination for morning coffee, good conversation, and a monthly family-friendly live music night.
+The trails wind through the neighborhoods, parks, and to Caffé D’arte, a popular destination for morning coffee and good conversation.

 Looking for a new home in a tight-knit community?
 Click here to visit our Homefinder today.

 Previous PostFamily Wins a Dream Trip from Tehaleh